The GLP-1 MDL had 1,685 pending actions.

 People who may be eligible for a case include those who:

-A Mounjaro lawyer can help you by:
+If you’re eligible, a Mounjaro lawyer at Motley Rice can help you by:

 The medical drug lawyers at Motley Rice have experience helping people navigate lawsuits for diabetes medications.
 Consider reaching out for a free consultation today.